kirschbaum-development/package-skeleton-laravel-loop/README.md

 php artisan vendor:publish --tag=":package_slug-config"
 ```

 3. Register the Skeleton toolkit in your application.
-This is typically done in a service provider (e.g., AppServiceProvider):
+This is typically done in a service provider (e.g. `AppServiceProvider`):

 ```php
 use Kirschbaum\Loop\Loop;